 in the world.
 A plethora of archaeological relics and articles along with books on black magic and Ayurveda

 have been exhibited at the Mayong Central Museum and Emporium, which is opened to public since the year 2002.
-Majestic hills surround the village and the gracefully meandering Brahmaputra River towards its west side add to its scenic charm.
+Several hills surround the village and Brahmaputra River towards its west side adds to its scenic beauty.
 A number of shrines and temples also stand in the village among which the important temples include Shiv Shrine of Kachashila, Ganesh Temple of Hatimuria, Narashinha Ashram of Hiloikhunda etc.

 Visiting Information to Mayong